 * Mine started where I was born - Kansas City, Kansas

 My path to College Park was not linear - I was born in Kanasas City, Kansas as a first generation American.
-Both of my parents’ roots lead back to Mexico and each of them instilled in me a sense of pride for our new homeland.
-Each of them always reminding me that through love and hard work we would be able to achieve the American Dream.
+Both of my parents’ roots lead back to Mexico and each of them instilled in me a sense of pride for our new homeland here in the United States of America.
+Both of my parents have always reminded me that through love, hard work, and community involvement we would be able to achieve the American Dream.

 I moved to Phoenix for High School

-My high school years helped strongly develop many of my passions and character traits today.
-I participated in JROTC all four years of high school and it helped me become civically aware.
-(I do not have that many “real” medals)
+In my high school years I strongly developed many of my passions and character traits for civic involvement today.
+I participated in JROTC all four years of my high school experience and it helped me become civically aware while providing me with a purpose and community.

-At 17, I joined the Air Force and have just completed my 15th year in the U.S. Air Force Reserves.
+At 17, I joined the U.S. Air Force, and as of July 2025, I have just completed my 15th year in the U.S. Air Force Reserves.
 It has been a tremendous honor of mine to serve in the defense of our country.
+Although my career has been far from traditional, I stand and will continue standing ready to defend our Constitution of the United States.